Airport SIM Card Pickup in Japan: 2026 Updated Guide

 AirportSIM VendorsPickup PointNotes

-Narita (NRT)SoftBank, AnyFone, JAL ABC, Telecom SquareTerminals 1 & 2 — vending machines, stores, countersVending machines accept credit cards; some plans capped data
+Narita (NRT)SoftBank, AnyFone, JAL ABC, Telecom SquareTerminals 1 & 2 – vending machines, countersCard-payment machines; some plans capped

-Chubu Centrair (NGO)Local SIM vendors, tourist counters2F ArrivalsLimited stock; order online for pickup recommended
+Chubu (NGO)Local vendors, tourist counters2F ArrivalsStock limited; online preorder recommended

 Pickup vs Delivery Comparison